Boeing 737 Max Makes Emergency Landing at Florida Airport - FAA

 The Southwest flight initially departed from Florida's Orlando International Airport at roughly 2:30 p.m. local time before it was forced to return.
 Pilots reported engines problems at about 2:50 p.m. local time.

-The FAA has indicated that the engine-related issues were not connected to concerns over the Max 8 jet's prevention software, which has been fueling concerns over the safety of the jetliner following the deadly crashes of a Lion Air and an Ethiopian Airlines flight within the last six months.
+The FAA has said that the engine-related issues were not connected to the Max 8 jet's stall-prevention software, which has been fueling concerns over the safety of the jetliner following the deadly crashes of a Lion Air and an Ethiopian Airlines flight within the last six months.
 Both fatal crashes involved the troubled Boeing aircraft, and the plane's Maneuvering Characteristics Augmentation System has been implicated as a cause.

 An investigation into the emergency landing is ongoing.

-The latest incident regarding the Boeing aircraft comes after flight simulations carried out as part of the investigation into the two deadly crashes revealed that pilots in both cases have less than 40 seconds to countermand the plane's automated systems, which directed the plane's nose downward in order to prevent it from stalling, Sputnik previously reported.
+The latest incident regarding the Boeing aircraft comes after flight simulations carried out as part of the investigation into the two deadly crashes revealed that pilots in both cases had fewer than 40 seconds to countermand the plane's automated systems, which directed the plane's nose downward, in at least one case due to wrong information from faulty sensors, in order to prevent it from stalling, Sputnik previously reported.

 All comments